 Weighed with electronic scales to 0.01gr

 My attention to detail is a big reason behind the extreme quality of my world-class bullets.
 Of course, using Detsch carbide dies that are dead nuts perfect doesn't hurt either!
 Most custom bullet makers only make two or three bullet designs, while I offer you over 57 designs in 6mm for practically any barrel twist rate made!
 From 62gr through 100gr I can put either a single radius 8 tangent ogive on your bullets, or a dual radius 6 tangent with just a small amount of secant 9 at the tip.
 It's hard to see with your eyes but I have a picture above showing the two profiles.
 The higher the ogive number the more sleek and slender the bullet.
 My 8 sizes of VLDs are made 90gr through 115gr and they use a tangent 10 ogive that is then closed tight.
 New for 2013 are my 6.5mm (.264") bullets.
-I am offering them in 6 sizes: 110gr, 115gr, 123gr, 130gr, 139gr and 142gr.
+I am offering them in 7 sizes: 110gr, 115gr, 123gr, 130gr, 136gr, 139gr and 142gr.
 They have a 15 tangent ogive which is closed with a Hoover tipping die, specifically built for my bullets.
 It is not just one off the shelf.
 The boat tail is 0.200" by 10 degrees.
 I can use a flat base if requested.
-I am the ONLY custom bullet maker that offers 71 bullet designs, and tips up my VLDs for you!
+I am the ONLY custom bullet maker that offers 90 plus bullet designs, and tips up my VLDs for you!
 These things are what sets Precision Ballistics LLC apart from all the rest!